Leonhard Euler: Early life

-Leonhard Euler was born in Basel on 15 April 1707 to Paul III Euler, a pastor of the Reformed Church, and Marguerite (née Brucker), whose ancestors include a number of well-known scholars in the classics.
+Leonhard Euler was born in Basel on 15 April 1707 to Paul III Euler, a pastor of the Reformed Church, and Marguerite, whose ancestors include a number of well-known scholars in the classics.
 He was the oldest of four children, with two younger sisters, Anna Maria and Maria Magdalena, and a younger brother, Johann Heinrich.
 Soon after Leonhard's birth, the Eulers moved from Basel to Riehen, Switzerland, where his father became pastor in the local church and Leonhard spent most of his childhood.

 From a young age, Euler received schooling in mathematics from his father, who had taken courses from Jacob Bernoulli some years earlier at the University of Basel.
 Around the age of eight, Euler was sent to live at his maternal grandmother's house and enrolled in the Latin school in Basel.
 In addition, he received private tutoring from Johannes Burckhardt, a young theologian with a keen interest in mathematics.

 In 1720, at age 13, Euler enrolled at the University of Basel.
 Attending university at such a young age was not unusual at the time.
 The course on elementary mathematics was given by Johann Bernoulli, the younger brother of the deceased Jacob Bernoulli, who had taught Euler's father.
 Johann Bernoulli and Euler soon got to know each other better.
 Euler described Bernoulli in his autobiography: